linz/nz-facilities/db/docs/source/DOCUMENTATION.rst

 Purpose
 -------------

-This document describes the requirements for properly formatting the SQL build scripts for this dataset to allow the automated parsing of these scripts by Read The Docs system and correctly generating the tables for the Building Outlines Data Dictionary.
+This document describes the requirements for properly formatting the SQL build scripts for this dataset to allow the automated parsing of these scripts by Read The Docs system and correctly generating the tables for the Facilities Data Dictionary.

 File Structure